Understanding North American Hotel Credit ProceduresPublished: May 12th, 2014

 Q: Why do I need a credit card to check in?

 A: In order to guarantee a traveler’s room, tax, and incidental expenses, guests must provide a credit card upon arrival when checking into a hotel.
 Incidental charges may include room service, dry cleaning, telephone charges, etc. The hotel will contact your credit card provider for authorization for the amount of the total stay room and taxes, plus an additional amount for possible incidental expenses each night.
 This amount varies from hotel to hotel but it might be as much as $50- $100 per night or even per person per night.
+At Hotel X Toronto, it is $250 per day for up to three days.

 Q: Do you recommend using a credit card instead of a debit card?